-Without GPS, traveling the oceans of the world would be much more dangerous.
+Without GPS and other helpful online boat accessories, traveling the oceans of the world would be much more dangerous.
 Not to mention, taking longer to get where you're going.

-But what are the best GPS units for your dollars?
-Before I look in detail at the best GPS units for your boat, I thought I'd take a moment to discuss the merits of a good GPS unit.
+But what are the best boat and marine GPS units and chartplotters for your dollars?
+Before I review in detail at the best GPS units for your boat, I thought I'd take a moment to discuss the merits of a good marine GPS unit.

 So, what does GPS stand for?
 That would be Global Positioning System.The U.S. military developed it and, along with other military innovations, there's always a commercial use.

 GPS consists of around thirty satellites that circle the earth.
 Your receiver has to connect with at least three of these satellites to provide positioning accuracy of about 50 ft.

 Before GPS, most ocean-going ships used Long Range Navigation, or LORANS for short, but that only had an accuracy measured in the tens of miles.